gatherworkshops/digital-media/_courses/jekyll-sites/generated-sites.md

       This name can be changed later.

+      Create a folder called `jekyll-site` in a safe place.
+      {:.checkpoint}

+    notes: |

+      You can create this folder anywhere you like, but we recommend having a Projects folder where you keep all of your programming projects so you don't accidentally misplace them!

   - content: |

       Open the project folder in your favourite text editor so we can begin adding files.

+      Open your project in a text editor.
+      {:.checkpoint}

+    notes: |

+      We recommend [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) editor.
+Both are free and work on both Mac and Windows.